Missourians packed into a city council meeting to fight a mask mandate. One of the attendees now has covid.

 “All individuals in attendance at this meeting who were in the chamber … should get tested, especially if showing any symptoms,” the department cautioned.

-The announcement comes as local governments grapple with reinforcing mask mandates as covid cases continue to rise, putting pressure on hospitals filling up with unvaccinated patients.
+The announcement comes as local governments grapple with reinforcing mask mandates as coronavirus cases continue to rise, putting pressure on hospitals filling up with unvaccinated patients.
 Some city governments are encountering angry residents ardently against mask mandates.

 What happened in Independence echoes a similar occurrence earlier this summer in another Missouri city.
-Less than a week after community members swarmed a St. Louis County council meeting to oppose a mask mandate, the city’s health department announced in late July that an attendee had tested positive for covid.
+Less than a week after community members swarmed a St. Louis County council meeting to oppose a mask mandate, the city’s health department announced in late July that an attendee had tested positive for the coronavirus.
 The department encouraged those who were there to quarantine for nine days “out of an abundance of caution.”

 Just 10 miles east of downtown Kansas City, Independence has about 121,000 residents and is best known as the place where President Harry S. Truman grew up.
-Its major tourist attraction is Truman’s Presidential Library and Museum, which has been closed since July 26 due to the high number of covid-19 cases in Jackson County, its website states.
+Its major tourist attraction is Truman’s Presidential Library and Museum, which has been closed since July 26 due to the high number of coronavirus cases in Jackson County, its website states.

 Over the past month, city leaders in Independence have flip-flopped on mask mandates.